Poland–Turkey relations: 18th and 19th centuries

+20th century

+The alliance between Poland and Turkey remained strong into the 20th century.
+Poland was the first country in Europe to recognize the Turkish Republic declared by Mustafa Kemal Atatürk in 1923.

-During the German-Soviet invasion of Poland, which started World War II in 1939, Turkish authorities agreed to transport evacuated Polish gold through Turkish territory to Polish-allied France.
+During the German-Soviet invasion of Poland, which started World War II in 1939, Turkish authorities agreed to transport evacuated Polish gold through Turkish territory to Polish-allied France and the Polish embassy in Ankara remained operational throughout the war.

+In the times of the Cold War, Poland and Turkey were part of two enemy military alliances — the Warsaw Pact and NATO respectively.
+However, after the collapse of Communism in Eastern Europe, the relations between the two countries were restored in the early 1990s.
+Poland's accession to NATO in 1999 further bolstered the close relationship.
+Poland's bid to become a NATO member state was supported by Turkey.

 Recent relations

-Although Turkey and Poland enjoy cordial relations, in recent times the relationship between the two sometimes goes tense.
+Although Turkey and Poland enjoy good relations, the relationship between the two countries has occasionally been tense in recent times.
 Poland was one of the main countries that condemned the Turkish invasion of Cyprus and affirmed its stance for a united Cyprus.
-Moreover, in 2005, Poland officially recognized the Armenian genocide, which resulted in Turkey withdrawing its ambassador for a month resulting in a diplomatic clash.
+Moreover, in 2005, Poland officially recognized the Armenian genocide, which resulted in strong protests from Turkey and a cancellation of a meeting between a Turkish parliamentary delegation with Polish MPs.

+In 2007, the Polish-Turkish Chamber of Commerce (Polish: Polsko-Turecka Izba Gospodarcza, Turkish: Polonya-Türkiye Ticaret Odasi) was established.
+Its aim is to support the companies from both countries in mutual collaboration and trade and to strengthen the economic relations between Poland and Turkey.
+The main headquarters are located in Warsaw while in Turkey the organization has offices in Ankara and Istanbul.

-Poland has expressed views that Russia is a threat to its national sovereignty and has been very critical of Russian meddling in foreign affairs in the Middle East and the former states of the Soviet Union.
+Poland has expressed views that Russia is a threat to its national sovereignty and has accused Russia of meddling in foreign affairs in the Middle East and the former states of the Soviet Union.
 Thus, Poland has condemned Turkey's attempt of trying to get closer to Russia, such as buying the S-400 missile system as well as Turkey's deteriorating democracy.
-Nevertheless, Poland is one of the strongest supporters of Turkey's accession to the European Union.
+Nevertheless, Poland has supported Turkey's attempts to join the European Union.

+In 2009, the Mutual Declaration On Economic Collaboration was signed by Poland and Turkey.
+Since the signing of the agreement regualar meetings between Turkish and Polish entrepreneus have been taking place in an effort to support the economic ties between the two nations.

 April 18, 2010, the day of the state funeral of Lech and Maria Kaczyński, was declared a day of national mourning in Turkey to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.